kyma-project/nats-manager/docs/user/README.md

 3. The Controller reacts to changes of the NATS CR to adapt the resources mentioned above to the desired state.

-4. When resources are changed or deleted, the controller reacts by restoring the defaults according to the NATS CR.
+4. When resources are changed or deleted, the Controller reacts by restoring the defaults according to the NATS CR.
 Thus, if you want to change the resources, you must edit the NATS CR; you cannot change the resources directly.

 ### NATS Manager